Sometimes I complain about being a pastor.

-- I get the privilege of preaching God’s word to his people.
+- I get the privilege of preaching God’s word to His people.

 - I get to spend every day seeking Jesus and doing my best to do what he says.

-- I have the peace of mind knowing that if any hardship or tragedy may strike me or my family, my church family would be there for us.
+- I have the peace of mind of knowing that if any hardship or tragedy may strike me or my family, my church family would be there for us.

 - There is no better accountability system for sin than knowing that everyone in the church and the community is watching how I live.

 - I actually get paid to do ministry so that I can focus on it full-time.